oleander/markdown-to-bbcode-js/README.md

 # Markdown to bbcode

-Experimental javascript library for coverting [BBCode](http://sv.wikipedia.org/wiki/BBCode) to markdown.
+Experimental javascript library for coverting [BBCode](http://sv.wikipedia.org/wiki/BBCode) to Markdown.

 ## Try it out @ Heroku

 [markdown-to-bbcode.herokuapp.com/](http://markdown-to-bbcode.herokuapp.com/)
-or poke around in the `examples` folder.
+or poke around in the `public/js` folder.

 ## Specs

-Take a look at `spec` folder for specs.
+Take a look at `spec` folder or open the `spec/SpecRunner.html` in your browser.

 ## Contributing